DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession/summer-week-3-ect-theory-working-with-the-senco.md

 Consider how you communicate with parents and carers of SEND pupils and capture their views.
 Have you thought specifically about whether the information you share with families is accessible and whether they feel comfortable and confident to respond and communicate with you?

-Some parents of SEND pupils may have faced negative experiences in communications with their child’s school previously.
+Some parents of SEND pupils may have faced negative experiences in communications with their child's school previously.
 Some may themselves have additional needs.
 This might result in them finding it difficult to engage with teachers and school leaders and will require a personalised approach.
 For example, a parent may find meeting in a classroom or office intimidating.
 Instead, you could arrange to conduct a meeting in a soft-seating area in the school or build up to face to face meetings in the school after you have built a strong relationship through phone calls and email.

 ## In your notepad